allison9y/prestoi/README.md

 # Prestoi
-Predicting stoichiometry of protein complexes using AlphaFold3 and structural templates
+## Predicting stoichiometry of protein complexes using AlphaFold3 and structural templates

-MULTICOM4 achieved remarkable success in the 16th world-wide Critical Assessment of Techniques for Protein Structure Prediction (CASP16) concluded in December 2024, ranking 1st in protein complex structure prediction without stoichiometry information (Phase 0).
+Using this system, MULTICOM4 achieved remarkable success in the 16th world-wide Critical Assessment of Techniques for Protein Structure Prediction (CASP16) concluded in December 2024, ranking 1st in protein complex structure prediction without stoichiometry information (Phase 0).

 ## The workflow of the Stoichiometry prediction system incorporated by MULTICOM4 in CASP16
 ![Program workflow](images/test.png)